 (2d) This section appropriates the Consolidated Account for the purposes mentioned in subsections (2a), (2b) and (2c).

-[(3) deleted]
+(3) The moneys paid into the State Pool Account of the State under subsection (2a) are to be applied in accordance with the National Health Funding Pool Act 2012 section 14.

 (4) The moneys credited to the Sport Lotteries Account under subsection (2b) shall be distributed by or on behalf of the Minister for Sport and Recreation in such proportions and among such bodies engaged in the conduct of sport in the State as the Minister for Sport and Recreation thinks fit.

 (5) The moneys credited to the Arts Lotteries Account under subsection (2c) shall be distributed by or on behalf of the Minister for the Arts in such proportions and among such bodies engaged in the conduct of cultural activities, and persons engaged in cultural activities, in the State as the Minister for the Arts thinks fit.